 To obtain the best refinance mortgage rate you need to work with a top-rated mortgage broker (or lender).
 Also, you’ll want to pick a Loan Officer with at least 5+ years of experience and someone who has top online reviews with Zillow, Yelp, Google etc.

-Experienced and knowledgable Loan Officer’s are going to be your best ally when it comes to getting the best refinance mortgage rate.
+Experienced and knowledgeable Loan Officers are going to be your best ally when it comes to getting the best refinance mortgage rate.

 Lastly, ask questions – lots of questions!